klown/personal-data-server/doc/DatabaseOperations.md

 ```

-In both cases, the query is a single `String`.
+In both cases, the argument is a single `String`.

-The returned `Promise` is configured with a rejection handler that logs any
+The returned `Promise` is configured with an error handler that logs any error.
-error.

-##### `bulkQuery(queryArray)` (Invoker)
+##### `async runSqlArray(sqlArray)`

-- `queryArray {Array}` An array of SQL statements.
+- `sqlArray {Array}` An array of SQL statements.
-- Returns: `{Promise}` A promise whose values are the results of running the
+- Returns: `{Promise}` A promise whose value array contains the results of
-sequence of commands in the `queryArray`.
+each SQL statement in the sequence of commands in the `sqlArray`.

-Loop to execute the input array as a `fluid.promise.sequence()`.
-The returned
-`Promise` is configured with a rejection handler that logs any error.
+A utility to run an array of SQL statements.

 While there is no constraint on the order of the SQL statements in the input
 array, this function can be used to define a logical sequence of database
-queries, where the order of the queries is defined by their position in the
+requests, where the order of the commands is defined by their position in the
 array.

-##### `loadFromJSON(tableName, records)` (Invoker)
+##### `async loadFromJSON(tableName, jsonArray)`

 - `tableName {String}` The name of the table to load with the given records.
 - `jsonArray {Array}` An array of JSON objects containing the data to load into
 the given table.
-- Returns: `{Promise}` whose values is an array of successful INSERT results.
+- Returns: `{Promise}` whose values is an array of successful INSERT results, or
+an error message.

 Bulk load the given records into the given table.
 The records' JSON field
 names must match the column names of the table, and the values of each field
 contain the value to store in the corresponding column.
 For columns that are
 required and have no default value set, the JSON field must exist and its value
-be of the correct type and format for the column.
-For table columns that are
+be of the correct type and match the range of values for that column.
+For
-not required, or have a default value, the corresponding JSON field can be
+table columns that are not required, or have a default value, the corresponding
-missing.
+JSON field can be missing.

-##### `fluid.postgresdb.stringifyJoinKeys(keys)` (Function)

-- `keys {Array}` An array of strings as given by `Object.keys()`.
-- Returns: A comma-separated string of the keys, each quoted with double quotes.

-Utility to stringify each element of an array of object keys and join them
-as a single string separated by commas.
-This is similar to the `Array.join()`
-function, but where each element is quoted with double quotes.

-##### `fluid.postgresdb.stringifyJoinValues(values)` (Function)

-- `values {Array}` Array of object values as given by `Object.values()`.
-- Returns: A comma-separated string of the values each quoted with single
-quotes.

-Utility to stringify each element of an array of object values and join them
-as a single string separated by commas.
-This is similar to the `Array.join()`
-function, but where each element is quoted with a single quote.
-Also, if
-a value is an object, it is stringified as well as quoted.

-##### `fluid.postgresdb.maybeStringify(aValue)` (Function)

-- `aValue {Any}` The value to possibly stringify.
-- Returns `{Any|String}` - The value as is, or stringified.

-The input value is checked via `fluid.isPrimitive()`, and if so, it is
-returned as is.
-Otherwise the result of `JSON.stringify()` is returned.
-If
-the argument is an array, the square brackets are replaced with curly brackets.